 Per Policy 5005, scooters are permitted on all roadways, as well as concrete and asphalt pathways, grass, and sidewalks, with the exception of times when there is heavy pedestrian traffic on sidewalks and pathways.
 At this time, riders should ride around the grassy Drillfield area and travel on Drillfield Drive with the flow of traffic (a red geofence will appear on the app).

 When are scooters available for use?

 Scooters can be used during daylight hours, from 7 a.m. to a half hour after dusk.

 Scooters will be removed from campus in the evenings and in advance of high-traffic events, including move-in weekend, home football games, commencement, and during times of inclement weather.
 Scooter access will be determined by the Virginia Tech Police Department chief, assistant vice president for Emergency Management, and the vice president for Operations and is subject to change.

 Each time you use a scooter you will need to access the free Spin app and provide information such as your driver's license and payment information.
 When you are finished, you should park it within 5 feet of an approved on-campus bike rack and be sure to lock it using the Spin app.

 Where do I park the scooter?

 Scooters must be parked within 5 feet of an on-campus bike rack or in a designated scooter parking area .
 Scooters cannot block sidewalks, ADA pathways, ADA access ramps, or building entrances or exits.
+Parking in Corps of Cadets ceremonial areas on the Upper Quad, including the flag pole, is prohibited.
 Click here for a map of pick-up and drop-off locations.